giseleidea/kafur/README.md

 ### Project phase

-We are at initial solidity contract poc definition (see folder kafur/tree/master/src/main/solidity).
+We are at solidity contract poc  (see folder kafur/tree/master/src/main/solidity).
 Then we designed to develop also a web platform for our services integrating the hedera interface for accessing to contracts.